 - Highly customizable using GUI or Emacs Lisp code

 - A packaging system for downloading and installing extensions

-- Ecosystem of functionalities beyond normal text editing including project planner, mail, calender and news reader plus many more
+- An ecosystem of functionalities beyond normal text editing including a project planner, mail, calendar and newsreader plus many more

 - A complete built-in documentation plus user tutorials and many more

 SlickEdit (previously Visual SlickEdit) is an award-winning commercial cross-platform IDE created to enable programmers with the ability to code on 7 platforms in 40+ languages.
 Respected for its feature-rich set of programming tools, SlickEdit allows users to code faster with complete control over their environment.